moswil/Qiskit-Hackathon/README.md

 # Qiskit-Hackathon

+## Title
-Title: Quantum image dataset loading
+- Quantum image dataset loading

-Description:
+### Description
-This project converts given image dataset to quantum processable data(qubits) by utilizing PCA for dimensionality reduction and initial states for generating qubits.
+- This project converts given image dataset to quantum processable data(qubits) by utilizing PCA for dimensionality reduction and initial states for generating qubits.
 It can analyze the number of PCA components and produce the transformed qubits of an image dataset for a chosen IBM quantum device or simulator.
 The variance percentage that is being kept by PCA is also given as feedback to the user.

 ### Link to Issue
 [Issue 44](https://github.com/qiskit-community/qiskit-camp-africa-19/issues/44)